martinazab/iOS101-Project1-Wordle/README.md

 Submitted by: **Martina Azasbo**

-**World** is an app that allows users to guess random words for X amount of tries till they succeed or fail [TODO]
+**Wordle** is an app that allows users to guess random words for X amount of tries till they succeed or fail [TODO]

 Time spent: **2** hours spent in total